revdotcom/revai-node-sdk/README.md

 1. Use the scripts defined in [package.json](https://github.com/revdotcom/revai-node-sdk/tree/develop/package.json) in this manner `npm run [command_name]`:
     1. `lint` checks that you are not violating any code style standards.
 This ensures our code's style quality stays high improving readability and reducing room for errors.
-    2. `build` transpiles the typescript into javascript with the options specified in [tsconfig.json](https://github.com/revdotcom/revai-node-sdk/tree/develop/tsconfig.json)
+    2. `build` transpiles the Typescript into Javascript with the options specified in [tsconfig.json](https://github.com/revdotcom/revai-node-sdk/tree/develop/tsconfig.json)
     3. `unit-test` runs our unit tests which live in the [unit test directory](https://github.com/revdotcom/revai-node-sdk/tree/develop/test/unit).
     * Note that `integration-test` is currently configured to work with a certain account specified in our continuous integration build environment, as such for now you can check the automated continuous integration checks to pass the integration tests.
 2. Add any relevant test logic if you add or modify any features in the source code and check that the tests pass using the scripts mentioned above.